 If the car in front were then to suddenly brake you’ll end up the unwitting filling in a sandwich.

-"Avoid braking sharply.
+"Always leave plenty of space in front and avoid braking sharply.
 Flashing your brake lights isn’t going to help.
 It’s better to just ease off your accelerator."

 This is because if you repeatedly brake, the flashing of your brake lights might start to lose impact.